axeon-software/Babylon_Runtime/docs/tutorials.md

 ```
 [launch demo scene](demos/first-patches/index4.html)

-This is clearer way to work isn't it ?
+This is a clearer way to work isn't it?
 You can create any files you want if you need, this can help for team work.

 ## Advanced